expertflow/npm-package-for-sdk/README.md

-﻿# React Native SDK for Customer Facing Channels
+﻿# SDK for Customer Facing Channels
  This SDK is used for embedding customer-facing channel capabilities in a mobile-app (native, hybrid) or a web-app.
 Developers can use their own user interface on a Web or any Native-App.
 Learn more about the products we build at [Expertflow CX](https://docs.expertflow.com)

  ## SDK Capabilities